Exponentiation by squaring: Further applications

+The approach also works in non-commutative semigroups and is often used to compute powers of matrices.

+More generally, the approach works with positive integer exponents in every magma for which the binary operation is power associative.

 Signed-digit recoding

 In certain computations it may be more efficient to allow negative coefficients and hence use the inverse of the base, provided inversion in G is "fast" or has been precomputed.
 For example, when computing x2^{k}−1, the binary method requires k−1 multiplications and k−1 squarings.
 However, one could perform k squarings to get x2^{k} and then multiply by x^{−1} to obtain x2^{k}−1.